toprakfirat/exuvia/README.md

 Per-avatar:

-- `avatarPath` — GLB/FBX on disk
+- `avatarPath` — path to the GLB/FBX on disk
-- `userAddress` — how the avatar calls you
+- `userAddress` — what the avatar calls you
-- `personalityRewrite` — second LLM pass to enforce voice (slower, more in-character)
+- `personalityRewrite` — a second LLM pass that enforces the avatar's voice (slower, more in-character)
 - `voiceLocallyEnabled`, `voiceOnChannels` — where TTS plays
-- `animations` — clip catalogue with names, tags, descriptions
+- `animations` — clip catalogue with names, tags, and descriptions
-- `environmentHdriPath`, `scenePath`, `lights`, `postProcessing` — look
-- and a stack of post-FX knobs (bloom, color grading, film grain, etc.)
+- `environmentHdriPath`, `scenePath`, `lights`, `postProcessing` — the look, plus a full stack of post-FX knobs (bloom, color grading, film grain, and so on)

 App-wide (Electron settings.json):